What are rodents?

-- Norway rats nest and burrow in fields, soil near river banks, garbage and wood piles, under concrete slabs, and along streams and river banks.
+- Norway rats nest and burrow in fields, soil near river banks, garbage, woodpiles, under concrete slabs, and along streams and river banks.
 Their stocky, heavy bodies mean they invade buildings through the ground floor.

 - Roof rats have a light build, which allows them to easily climb trees, utility poles, and other structures to gain access to homes through their roofs.
-Outside, roof rats nest high up in trees, inside wood piles, or in dense vegetation.
+Outside, roof rats nest high in trees, inside woodpiles, or in dense vegetation.

 How do I get rid of rodents?

-To find, eliminate, and accurately identify the rodents that are living and nesting on your property or in your home or business, contact a professional pest control expert.
+To find, accurately identify, and eliminate rodents that are living and nesting on your property or in your home or business, contact a professional pest control expert.
 At Bill Clark Pest Control, our highly trained 'Bugsperts' receive continuous education and are up-to-date with the latest information and industry trends.
 To eliminate rodents, our professionals provide thorough inspections and treatment through our residential and commercial pest control programs.
 For exceptional rodent control in Southeast Texas, reach out to Bill Clark Pest Control.

 How can I prevent rodents in the future?